 Adoption metrics

-Kaspa adoption signals.
+Kaspa adoption signals

 Price is only one signal.
-Adoption also means users, wallets, mining, nodes, fees, liquidity, developers, useful apps, shipped roadmap work, and clear on-chain activity beyond synthetic traffic.
+Adoption also means users, wallets, mining, nodes, fees, liquidity, developers, apps, shipped roadmap work, and clear on-chain activity beyond synthetic traffic.

 Metric map